Introductory Class 10:45 a.m. | Class 11:00 a.m. – 12:00 p.m.

 The Self-Realization Fellowship Sunday School at the Berkeley Temple is open to all children of SRF members 3 to 12 years old interested in learning about the SRF teachings.

 Children are guided to develop the “How-to-Live” principles of Paramahansa Yogananda and taught to experience for themselves the value of meditation and having a personal relationship with God.
 Children also learn about the lives and teachings of the Self-Realization Fellowship line of Gurus.
-Classes are led by lay SRF members.
+All classes are led by lay SRF members.

 Lessons are interesting, age-appropriate, and relevant to the children’s daily lives.
 Note to parents: Please escort your children to their classroom and pick them up after class.